 Relieving Stress: 14 Quick Ways To Feel Better

-Are you feeling frustrated or overwhelmed by stress?
-Whether you're navigating a life-changing experience or you have a busy lifestyle, there are strategies you can use to mitigate the effects of stress—both physically and mentally.
-Below, we’ll explore 14 ways to self-soothe and find relief from chronic or acute stress.
+Are you frustrated or overwhelmed by stress?
+Whether you're navigating a life-changing experience or have a busy lifestyle, there are strategies you can use to mitigate the effects of stress—both physically and mentally.
+Below, explore 14 ways to self-soothe and find relief from chronic or acute stress.

 Practice aromatherapy

 Aromatherapy involves the use of essential oils, which are made from plant extracts.
-Some people have reported feeling relaxed and energized within minutes of using essential oils.
-This may be due to a neurological reaction to organic compounds and elements of certain scents, which may help to decrease stress levels and control stress hormones.
-According to Johns Hopkins Medicine, the molecules from essential oils are recognized by olfactory nerves and travel to the brain, where they affect the amygdala, also known as the brain’s emotional center.
+Some people have reported becoming relaxed or energized within minutes of using essential oils.
+This response may be due to a neurological reaction to organic compounds and elements of certain scents, which may decrease stress levels and control stress hormones.
+Olfactory nerves may recognize the molecules from essential oils, which travel to the brain, affecting the amygdala, the brain’s emotional center.

 Get creative with art